Understanding

 What is Bacs?
 A guide to Bacs payments

-What are Faster Payments and how to they work?
+What is Faster Payments and how does it work?